adamisafk/deviousMUD/README.md

 ## HELP/Instructions

-Outside of combat type 'help' to view the instructions screen
+Outside of combat type 'help' to view the instructions screen, on some screens to exit you will have to type 'q' or 'quit'